-- 17 The intention of service dashboards is to provide Members with improved information during the budget setting process to provide context and inform any growth and savings/additional income ideas that Members may put forward. - The Service Dashboards cover a summary of the services provided, objectives, achievements and opportunities, challenges and risks and performance. - 19 Appendix A contains the Service Dashboard for this Advisory Committee and Appendix B contains the budget for those services.
+17 The intention of service dashboards is to provide Members with improved information during the budget setting process to provide context and inform any growth and savings/additional income ideas that Members may put forward.

+- The Service Dashboards cover a summary of the services provided, objectives, achievements and opportunities, challenges and risks and performance. - Appendix A contains the Service Dashboard for this Advisory Committee.

+Appendix A1 contains the Performance Indicators and Appendix B contains the budget for those services.